DeveloperLx/LxKeychain/README.md

     // You can try to run once, then uninstall your app, then build and run it again.
 You will see shocking phenomena！ License
 -----------
-LxLabel is available under the Apache License 2.0.
+LxKeychain is available under the Apache License 2.0.
 See the LICENSE file for more info.